Algorithmic trading: Market timing

 Strategies designed to generate alpha are considered market timing strategies.
 These types of strategies are designed using a methodology that includes backtesting, forward testing and live testing.
 Market timing algorithms will typically use technical indicators such as moving averages but can also include pattern recognition logic implemented using finite-state machines.

 Backtesting the algorithm is typically the first stage and involves simulating the hypothetical trades through an in-sample data period.
 Optimization is performed in order to determine the most optimal inputs.
 Steps taken to reduce the chance of over-optimization can include modifying the inputs +/- 10%, shmooing the inputs in large steps, running Monte Carlo simulations and ensuring slippage and commission is accounted for.

 Forward testing the algorithm is the next stage and involves running the algorithm through an out of sample data set to ensure the algorithm performs within backtested expectations.

 Live testing is the final stage of development and requires the developer to compare actual live trades with both the backtested and forward tested models.
 Metrics compared include percent profitable, profit factor, maximum drawdown and average gain per trade.

+Algorithmic trading under the assumption of non-ergodicity

+In modern algorithmic trading, financial markets are considered non-ergodic, meaning they do not follow stationary and predictable dynamics.
+In fact, empirical evidence shows that returns are neither independent nor normally distributed, making forecasting more complex.
+In a non-ergodic system, the success of a strategy depends on its ability to anticipate market evolutions.
+For this reason, in quantitative trading, it is essential to develop tools that can estimate and exploit this predictive capacity.

+For this purpose, a function of particular interest is the Binomial Evolution Function, which estimates the probability of obtaining the same results, of the analyzed investment strategy, using a random method, such as tossing a coin.